 As in most of the world, the most popular online poker game in Japan is Texas Hold’em.
-But that’s not the only game that you can play at Japanese online poker sites.
+But that’s just one of many card games that you can play at Japanese online poker sites.
 Let’s take a quick look at some of the most popular online poker games in Japan.

 Known as the Cadillac of Poker, Texas Hold’em is the world’s most popular card game.
 Players receive two hidden hole cards and combine them with five shared community cards to make their best five-card hand.
 This is the form of poker most often seen on television, such as in the World Series of Poker main event.